perryfhuang/tictactoe/README.md

 How you plan to keep your code modular?

 >I plan to keep my code modular by applying everything that I have learned and picked up in SEI so far.
-This includes separating HTML, CSS and Javascript files.
+This includes separating HTML, CSS and JavaScript files.
 I will also separate JS files/functions depending on their functionality, including event listeners, API calls, UI updates, url configs, token storing, etc.

 What creative spin will you add to your project?